Insidethemind/Node-Society/CONTRIBUTING.md

 - A `metadata.json` file in the correct format
   *(automatically created if you use the Upload Tool)*
 - A clear and concise title and description
-- A `preview.jpg` image that represents your project
+- A `preview.jpg` image that represents your project (Safe area is 368x160)
 - All project files needed to understand or reproduce the result
   *(Do not include external caches.
 Provide the nodes to cache them instead.)*
   *(Stash any other required assets into the project file if necessary)*